-Built in the 1860s, this was one of the first structures in city, and is now listed in the National Register of Historic Places and is a Recorded Texas Historic Landmark.
+Built in the 1860s, this was one of the first structures in city, and is now listed in the National Register of Historic Places and as a Recorded Texas Historic Landmark.
 It houses an art museum featuring oil paintings, bronzes and primitive artifacts.
 307 SW Barnard St. www.barnardsmill.org

-Features some of the world's most endangered animals, such as white rhinos, cheetahs and the Grevy's zebra, along with about 60 species that roam on 2,700 acres.
-Includes petting pasture, café, nature store, picnic area, nature trail and learning center.
+Features some of the world's most endangered animals, such as white rhinos, cheetahs and the Grevy's zebra, along with about 60 species.
+Includes petting pasture, cafe, nature store, picnic area, nature trail and learning center.
 Admission charge.
 Off U.S. 67, 3.5 miles west. www.fossilrim.org

 A historical, yet contemporary, re-enactment of the life of Jesus of Nazareth.
-The musical drama with a cast of 80 is presented in the open-air Texas Amphitheater.
-Performances usually Fri.–Sat. evenings Sept.–Nov.
-Call for exact dates.
-254/897-3926 or 800/687-2661. www.thepromiseglenrose.com.
+The musical drama has a cast of 80.
+In the open-air Texas Amphitheater. www.thepromiseglenrose.com

 You are now leaving TravelTex.com.
 You are on your way to an external website.